TWOB The Hollow Passage: the place I never expected to be

 I didn’t get out because time healed me.

-I didn’t get out because grief followed some predictable path.
+I didn’t get out because the confusing grief followed some predictable path.

 I got out because I fought:

-I fought for my freedom, even after she was gone.
+I fought for my freedom after she was gone!

 If you’re in The Hollow Passage, you already know how dreadful it is.